-- Does not come on during the four to eight seconds after the ignition switch is first turned ON. - Remains on after the four to eight second interval. - Comes on for any period of time while driving.
+- The Air Bag Warning Light does not come on during the four to eight seconds when the ignition switch is first turned to the ON/RUN position. - The Air Bag Warning Light remains on after the four to eight-second interval. - The Air Bag Warning Light comes on intermittently or remains on while driving.